gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 use handle_reply_io::{Action, Event};

 const USER: u64 = 3;
-const SECOND_PROGRAM_ADDRESS: u64 = 2;
+const TARGET_PROGRAM_ADDRESS: u64 = 2;

 #[test]
 fn success_test() {
     // Create a new testing environment.
     let system = System::new();

-    // Get first program of the root crate with provided system. let first_program = Program::current(&system);
+    // Get proxy program of the root crate with provided system. let proxy_program = Program::current(&system);
-    // Get second program
+    // Get target program
-    let second_program = Program::from_file(&system, "target/wasm32-unknown-unknown/release/second_program.opt.wasm");
+    let target_program = Program::from_file(&system, "target/wasm32-unknown-unknown/release/target_program.opt.wasm");
-    // The second program is initialized with an empty payload message let result = second_program.send_bytes(USER, []);
+    // The target program is initialized with an empty payload message let result = target_program.send_bytes(USER, []);
     assert!(!result.main_failed());

-    let second_program_address: ActorId = SECOND_PROGRAM_ADDRESS.into();
+    let target_program_address: ActorId = TARGET_PROGRAM_ADDRESS.into();
-    // The first program is initialized using second_program in the payload message let res = first_program.send(USER, second_program_address);
+    // The proxy program is initialized using target_program in the payload message let res = proxy_program.send(USER, target_program_address);
     assert!(!res.main_failed());

-    // Send with the message we want to receive back let result = first_program.send(USER, Action::MakeRandomNumber {range: 1});
+    // Send with the message we want to receive back let result = proxy_program.send(USER, Action::MakeRandomNumber {range: 1});
     assert!(!result.main_failed());

-    // check that the first message has arrived,
+    // check that the proxy message has arrived,
-    // which means that the message was successfully sent to the second program let log = Log::builder()
+    // which means that the message was successfully sent to the target program let log = Log::builder()
         .source(1)
         .dest(3)
         .payload(Event::MessageSent);
     assert!(result.contains(&log));

-    // check that the second message has arrived at the mailbox,
+    // check that the target message has arrived at the mailbox,
     // which means that a reply has been received. let mailbox = system.get_mailbox(USER);
     let log = Log::builder()